PATRIC3/p3_docs/docroot/news/2018/20181207-patric-november-2018-release.rst

 The **Tn-Seq Analysis Service** has been updated to use a new version of the TRANSIT software.
 The `Tn-Seq Analysis Service <https://patricbrc.org/app/Tnseq>`_ is available from the Services top menu.

-PATRIC now has an **Instructional Videos** featuring demonstrations onf how to perform some common useful tasks in PATRIC.
+PATRIC now has an **Instructional Videos** page featuring demonstrations onf how to perform some common useful tasks in PATRIC.
 The `Instructional Videos <https://docs.patricbrc.org/videos/>`_ page is available from the top Help menu.
 All PATRIC videos and recorded webinars are also available from the `PATRIC YouTube channel <https://www.youtube.com/user/PATRICBRC>`_.

  - Creating a Genome Group
  - ID Mapping - finding genes